NZ Startup Bootcamp

-Innes48 is the largest business start-up competition in New Zealand, with the opportunity for teams to win up to $12,000.
+NZ Startup Bootcamp (formerly known as Innes48) is the largest business start-up competition in New Zealand, with the opportunity for teams to win up to $15,000 cash.

 Those teams shortlisted for the heats are given just 48 hours to innovate and create a business from scratch.
 They hear from inspirational speakers about their success, failures and learnings as an entrepreneur.